The Bible and False Prophecy

 As Robert Ingersoll pointed out in the nineteenth century, there were several kings in Solomons day who could have thrown away the value of Palestine without missing the amount.
 And the wealth of Solomon has been exceeded by many later kings and is small by todays standards.

-To begin with, this is not a prophecy, it is a promise.
-But that makes little difference.
-If God does not keep His promises, He is no God at all... there is no way we could trust Him or know that His promise of eternal life is true.
-So, this humanist claim is one we need to take seriously and spend some time examining.
+To begin with this is not a prophecy, it is a promise.
+However, that makes little difference.
+If God does not keep His promises, He is no God at all.
+There is no way we could trust Him or know that His promise of eternal life is true.
+This humanist claim is one we need to take seriously and spend some time examining.

 Solomon was one of the richest men in history, and his legendary wisdom encompassed money management.
 To this day, some of the best financial advice ever written is contained in the book of Proverbs.
 And... in Ecclesiastes, we see the invention and advancement of the widely lauded strategy of financial diversification. - Jim Whiddon,